Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander_image.md

 ### JBang Configuration and Imports

-As with each JBang example, we need to define the first script line and the dependencies, one in this case, and we need to include the helper-source.
-This example also needs some more imports.
+As with each JBang example, we need to define the first script line and the dependencies, one in this case, and we need to include the helper-sources.
+This example also needs some more imports, and we do a static import of the ImageHelper methods, so we can easily use them in the code.

 ```java
 ///usr/bin/env jbang "$0" "$@" ; exit $?